block-core/blockcore/Documentation/proof-of-stake.md

 #### The IBD problem

-Proof of stake networks are more vulnerable during Initial Block Download (IBD), during initial sync a local node will try to find peers to sync the consensus history, however if a fake chain is presented (a fake chain is any chain that is not the longest chain with the most stake) a local node cannot rewind away from the fake chain if it's fork is beyond the maxreorg parameter and will result in our local node being stuck on a shorter chain.
+Proof of stake networks are more vulnerable during Initial Block Download (IBD), during initial sync a local node will try to find peers to sync the consensus history, however if a fake chain is presented (a fake chain is any chain that is not the chain accepted by the majority of stakers) a local node cannot rewind away from the fake chain if it's fork is beyond the maxreorg parameter and will result in our local node being stuck on the "wrong" chain.

 To address that the local node uses checkpoints (regularly hard coding in to the software the correct chain), and to mitigate that attack during IBD a node will only accept outgoing connections.